honeydipper/honeydipper/docs/configuration.md

 ## Topology and loading order

-As mentioned in the [Architecture/Design](../README.md), Honeydipper requires almost no local configuration to bootstrap; it only requires a few environment variables to point it towards the git repo from which the bootstrap configurations are loaded.
+As mentioned in the [Architecture/Design](../README.md), Honeydipper requires very little local configuration to bootstrap; it only requires a few environment variables to point it towards the git repo from which the bootstrap configurations are loaded.
 The bootstrap repo can load other repos using the `repos` section in any of the loaded yaml files.
 Inside every repo, Honeydipper will first load the `init.yaml`, and then load all the yaml files under `includes` section.
 Any of the files can also use a `includes` section to load even more files, and so